-60. Privileges and limitations of holder of PPL.
+60. Privileges and limitations of holder of PPL

-- (1) Subject to compliance with the requirements specified in regulation 18, 20, 22(1), 23 and 46, the privileges of the holder of a private pilot licence shall be to act, but not for remuneration, as pilot-in-command or co-pilot of aircraft within the appropriate aircraft category engaged in non-revenue flights. - (2) The licence holder shall receive dual instruction in aircraft within the appropriate category of aircraft in night flying, including take-off, landing and navigation before exercising the privileges at night specified in regulation 126. - (3) A person who contravenes subregulation (1) commits an offence and is liable, on conviction, to a fine not exceeding fifty currency points or imprisonment not exceeding twelve months or both.
+(1) Subject to compliance with the requirements specified in regulation 18, 20, 22(1), 23 and 44, the privileges of the holder of a private pilot licence shall be to act, but not for remuneration, as pilot-in-command or co-pilot of aircraft within the appropriate aircraft category engaged in non-revenue flights.

+- (2) The licence holder shall receive dual instruction in aircraft within the appropriate category of aircraft in night flying, including take-off, landing and navigation before exercising the privileges at night specified in regulation 125. - (3) A person who contravenes subregulation (1) commits an offence and is liable, on conviction, to a fine not exceeding fifty currency points or imprisonment not exceeding twelve months or both.

-61. Specific requirements for aeroplane category rating flight instructions.
+61. Specific requirements for issuance of aeroplane category rating flight instructions

-- (1) The applicant for a Private Pilot Licence (PPL) shall receive dual instruction in aeroplanes appropriate to the class rating sought, from an authorized flight instructor. - (2) The instructor shall ensure that the applicant has operational experience in at least the following areas to the level of performance required for the private pilot- - (a) recognition and management of threats and errors; - (b) pre-flight operations, including mass and balance determination, aeroplane inspection and servicing; - (c) aerodrome and traffic pattern operations, collision avoidance precautions and procedures; - (d) control of the aeroplane by external visual reference; - (e) flight at critically slow airspeeds, recognition of, and recovery from, incipient and full stalls; - (f) flight at critically high airspeeds; recognition of, and recovery from, spiral dives; - (g) normal and crosswind take-offs and landings; - (h) maximum performance for short field and obstacle clearance take-offs; short-field landings; - (i) flight by reference solely to instruments, including the completion of a level 180° turn; - (j) cross-country flying using visual reference, dead reckoning and, where available, radio navigation aids; - (k) emergency operations, including simulated aeroplane equipment malfunctions: - (l) operations to, from and transiting controlled aerodromes, compliance with air traffic services procedures; and - (m) communication procedures and phraseology.
+- (1) The applicant for a Private Pilot Licence (PPL) shall receive dual instruction in aeroplanes appropriate to the class rating sought, from an authorised flight instructor. - (2) The instructor shall ensure that the applicant has operational experience in at least the following areas to the level of performance required for the private pilot- - (a) recognition and management of threats and errors; - (b) pre-flight operations, including mass and balance determination, aeroplane inspection and servicing; - (c) aerodrome and traffic pattern operations, collision avoidance precautions and procedures; - (d) control of the aeroplane by external visual reference; - (e) flight at critically slow airspeeds, recognition of, and recovery from, incipient and full stalls; - (f) flight at critically high airspeeds; recognition of, and recovery from, spiral dives; - (g) normal and crosswind take-offs and landings; - (h) maximum performance for short field and obstacle clearance take-offs; short-field landings;

+- (i) flight by reference solely to instruments, including the completion of a level 180° turn; - (j) cross-country flying using visual reference, dead reckoning and, where available, radio navigation aids; - (k) emergency operations, including simulated aeroplane equipment malfunctions; - (l) operations to, from and transiting controlled aerodromes, compliance with air traffic services procedures; and - (m) communication procedures and phraseology. - (3) Where the applicant has flight time as a pilot of aircraft in other categories, the Authority shall determine whether such experience is acceptable and, if so, the extent to which the flight time requirements of subregulation (2) can be reduced accordingly.

-62. Aeronautical experience and skill requirements for PPL with an aeroplane category rating.
+62. Aeronautical experience and skill requirements for PPL with an aeroplane category rating